mmamaev/mmamaev.github.io/collections/_british_railways/Understanding-Train-Tickets.md

 ## Seat reservations

+There are three types of trains with regard to seat reservations:

-Longer distance trains offer seat reservations, even if your ride on such a train will be short.
+- The train offers reservations, and a specific seat is reserved.
+Usually, these are long-distance trains.
+If you require a reservation they will reserve the seat even if your ride on such a train will be short.
+- The train offers reservations but a specific seat cannot be reserved.
+This is called "counted place" reservations.
+Seemingly meaningless from the practical point of view, it is used to bind an Advance ticket to a particular train.
+We will discuss the implications in the "Planning" chapter.
+- The train does not offer seat reservations.
+Local short-distance services are usually not reservable.

+Note.
+There is also the fourth type, sleeper trains, which require a reservation for every ticket.
+They are out of the scope for now.

-With Advance tickets, seat reservation is obligatory.
-The assigned seat will be indicated on the ticket.
+With Advance tickets, seat reservation is obligatory if the train is reservable.
+The assigned seat will be indicated on the ticket, or "No specific seat" will be printed in the case of the counted place reservation.

-If you are buying a walk-up ticket you may also reserve a seat.
-The seat will be reserved on a specific train of your choice but you are not obliged to travel on this train.
-Seat reservation does not limit the validity of your ticket to one train; you may instead travel on any other allowed train, thus leaving your reserved seat unclaimed.
+If you are buying a walk-up ticket you may request seat reservation as well.
+The seat will be assigned on a specific train of your choice if it's reservable.
+You are not obliged to travel on this train.
+Seat reservation does not limit the validity of your walk-up ticket to one train; you may instead travel on any other allowed train, thus leaving your reserved seat unclaimed.
 You may reserve a seat while buying a ticket, or later, in any ticket office.
 Seat reservation is done free of charge.
 With a walk-up ticket, a seat reservation comes in the form of a separate coupon.

 On the train, reserved seats are marked with paper flyers stuck into the tops of seats.
 Alternatively, some types of carriages provide the reservation information on an electronic display above the seat.